tomblakemore/camra-auth-wp-plugin/readme.md

 `CAMRA Auth` plugin.
 Once active go to the `Settings > CAMRA Auth` menu and fill in your branch code and API key.

 Create and publish two new pages - `/login` and `/members`.

-Edit the login page and add the form tag to the body and save.
+On the login page and add the form tag to the body and save.

     [camra_auth_login_form]

+## Extras

 If you would like to place a link/button somewhere which says login when there is no logged in user, or logout when there is then use a code snippet like the